mgunyho/tere/README.md

 ### Searching

-To search for an item in the current folder, just type some letters. `tere` will highlight all folders and files that match the search query.
+To search for an item in the current folder, just type some letters. `tere` will incrementally highlight all folders and files that match the search query.

 While searching, moving the cursor up / down jumps between only the items that match the search.
 The search query, as well as the number of matching items is